 “Wellhead” means the piping, casing, tubing and connected valves protruding above the Earth’s surface for an oil and/or natural gas well.
 The wellhead ends where the flow line connects to a wellhead valve.
 Wellhead equipment includes all equipment, permanent and portable, located on the improved land area (i.e. well pad) surrounding one or multiple wellheads.

+“Western Energy Imbalance Market” or “WEIM” means the operation of the CAISO’s real-time market to manage transmission congestion and optimize procurement of energy to balance supply and demand for the combined CAISO and WEIM footprint.

 “Wet natural gas” means natural gas in which water vapor exceeds the concentration specified for commercially saleable natural gas delivered from transmission and distribution pipelines.
 This input stream to a natural gas dehydrator is referred to as “wet gas”.

 “Wholesale sales” means sales to other LDCs.